kjsce-codecell/Introduction-to-programming/python/user_defined_functions.md

 <h1 align="center"> User Defined Functions </h1>

 In all programming and scripting language, a function is a block of program statements which can be used repetitively in a program.
 It saves the time of a developer.
 In Python concept of function is same as in other languages.
 There are some built-in functions which are part of Python.
-Besides that, we can defines functions according to our need.
+Besides that, we can define functions according to our need.

-In Python, a user-defined function's declaration begins with the keyword def and followed by the function name.
+In Python, a user-defined function's declaration begins with the keyword ```def``` and followed by the function name.
 The function may take arguments(s) as input within the opening and closing parentheses, just after the function name followed by a colon.
 After defining the function name and arguments(s) a block of program statement(s) start at the next line and these statement(s) must be indented.
 Here is the syntax of a user defined function.